-See this show at The Cindy and Duncan Campbell Gallery, located inside the Sisters Art Works Building, 204 W. Adams Avenue, Sisters, OR 97759.
+This show can be viewed at the Cindy and Duncan Campbell Gallery located inside the Sisters Art Works Building, 204 W. Adams Avenue, Sisters, OR 97759.

 We lament the end of all things as the end and forget that endings are also new beginnings.
 It’s so easy to see destruction and chaos and assume all is lost.
 But if we look closer, life continues, new life appears, and sometimes things must be cleared for new growth and new perspectives to happen.
 Shifting to see the fine details can help us shift our perspective that all isn’t lost.

 My artwork focuses on challenging, shifting, and deconstructing mainstream narratives and stereotypes about nature, life and death, and the multitude of identities we each hold by invoking visuals through the lens of my experiences as a rural American, Korean immigrant, and non-binary queer.